tc39/notes/meetings/2019-10/october-1.md

 BT: István will be joining us in the afternoon.
 He is driving through Europe and will join us from the road 🚗🏘

-(note from MCN: sorry!
+(note from MPC: sorry!
 I put this below the template…)

 ## ECMA262 Status Updates